witodenaro/design_patterns/README.md

+# Design Patterns by Wito Divaro

-# Each folder contains an implemented design-pattern inside the JavaScript language respectively.
+### Each folder contains an implemented design-pattern inside the JavaScript language respectively.

 They will contain the following files:
 1. Problem file, which will contain a javascript code that has some issues inside of it (unreadable or difficult to modify or else)